• Start Here!

 LTL Mandarin School

 LTL-school LTL Mandarin School is a Chinese school for foreigners, with schools in Beijing, Shanghai, Chengde, Taipei, Beihai and now Xi’an.
-LTL was created to ensure students a completely immersive experience into the Chinese language and culture.
-With a wide range of study programs, the school offers each student the opportunity to achieve their goals through lessons in small groups, individual, business Chinese lessons, internships, school trips, high school programs, preparation courses for HSK and more.
+LTL was created to ensure students a completely immersive experience in the Chinese language and culture.
+With a wide range of study programs, the school offers each student the opportunity to achieve their goals through lessons in small groups, individual, business Chinese lessons, internships, school trips, high school programs, preparation courses for HSK, and more.
 LTL is also one of the centers authorized by HSK and monthly offers the possibility to take the exams from the 1st to the 6th level.

 Hutong School

 Hutong School Hutong School is a Chinese language school that was founded in 2005 by a group of foreign China enthusiasts.
-Today the school has branches in Beijing, Shanghai, Hangzhou and Chengdu and a further 7 worldwide.
+Today the school has branches in Beijing, Shanghai, Hangzhou, and Chengdu and a further 7 worldwide.
 Through offering a wide range of programs and a unique in-house teaching methodology, Hutong School aims to help students of all ages improve their Mandarin skills and understanding of China.
 Courses can be customized to suit individual needs and include Intensive Chinese, HSK Preparation, Business Chinese, Youth Summer Camps, and Internships.

 Universities for studying Chinese in Beijing